Lily Fight Night packs a punch to raise over £18,000 - News - The Lily Foundation

 • Kenny Curtis for his expert refereeing (in spite of that draw!)

-• Host Adam Levanthal
+• Host Adam Leventhal

 • Commentators Andy Clarke and George Groves

 We know our fighters were calling out friends and family to get involved next year (you know who you are!), so if you were watching and found yourself wanting to get in the ring, now’s your chance!
-We’re already asking people to register their interest to take part next year, so if you fancy getting fit, having fun and taking a swing at mito, sign up now.
+We’re already asking people to register their interest to take part next year, so if you fancy getting fit, having fun and taking a swing at mitochondrial disease, sign up now.